sara-nl/iRODS-RDM-HPC-course/3-Python-iRODS-API-quick-overview.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ## Goal
 You will learn how to interact with iRODS via the python API.
 In this module we will explore the API in interactive mode.
-The exercises you will perform here will be similar to the one already done with icommands.
 You will:

 - Explore the python API to iRODS in ipython
 - Upload and download data and collections
-- Add and edit metadata
-- Set Accession control lists for data objects and collections
-- Query for data using user defined metadata
+- List metadata

 ## 1. Explore the python API to iRODS in ipython